 Tags in this story

-What do you think of the stablecoin Flexusd and the concept of earning interest on the base tier?
+What do you think of Spagnola’s video about her 12 × 12 ”bitcoin painting and the bitcoin payment she got in value?
 Let us know what you think about this topic in the comments below.

 Disclaimer: This article is for informational purposes only.
-It is not a direct offer or invitation to an offer to buy or sell, or a recommendation or endorsement of products, services, or companies.
+It is not a direct offer or invitation to an offer to buy or sell, or a recommendation or endorsement of products, services or companies.
 Bitcoin.com does not provide investment, tax, legal or accounting advice.
-Neither the company nor the author is directly or indirectly responsible for any damage or loss caused or alleged to be caused by or in connection with the use of or reliance on any content, goods or services mentioned in this article.
+Neither the company nor the author is responsible, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with the use of or reliance on any content, goods or services mentioned in this article.